Offensive Material and the Law

 - web pages with pictures, videos or descriptions that glorify violence against anyone due to their race, religion, disability, sexual orientation or because they are transgender.

 - chat forums where people encourage other people to commit hate crimes

 The Director of Public Prosecutions, who has the responsibility for deciding who should be prosecuted has produced guidance to prosecutors to ensure consistency.

 If material promotes terrorism you should report it via the dedicated portal via the Directgov website here.

-The Supreme Court has indicated that an offence is committed where the person posts or controls the material in this country.
+The UK Supreme Court has indicated that an offence is committed where the person posts or controls the material in this country.
 Therefore, much material that can be viewed in the UK is outside the jurisdiction of our courts.
 The USA, for instance does not have offences of inciting racial hatred but if someone inside the UK posts on a foreign site then that could still be illegal here.
 (The person posting is always responsible for their content and web hosts could be if they, for instance, encourage or knowingly allow it to remain)

 Most hateful or violent website content is not illegal but you can still take the steps below to have it removed if it upsets, scares or offends you.